AlejoReyna/monNewPortfolio/README.md

 - Contact form is client‑only; wire to an API route or service (Resend, Formspree, etc.).
 - Some `projects` entries have empty `url`/`repo` — already handled to hide buttons when missing.
 - Remote tech icons may be rate‑limited; mirror locally if needed and update `next.config.ts`.
-- Music continuity (from your prior project note) would require a persistent audio layer at the layout level or a service worker/audio worklet to avoid restarts on navigation.